Day: Opening Keynote for both Sydney + Melbourne Time: 9:00am Topic: Good Morning Mr Mandela

 Anthony Dennis is one of Australia’s most experienced travel editors, writers and columnists.

-National travel editor of Fairfax Media, Anthony is responsible for both the weekly Traveller print lift-out in The Sydney Morning Herald, Sun-Herald, The Age and The Sunday Age as well as traveller.com.au,.
+Traveller editor, Fairfax Media (The Sydney Morning Herald, The Age and traveller.com.au), Anthony is responsible for both the weekly Traveller print lift-out in The Sydney Morning Herald, Sun-Herald, The Age and The Sunday Age as well as traveller.com.au,.

 His travel feature and commentary writing regularly appears across all of Traveller’s platforms.
 A published travel book author, Anthony is a long-time commentator on travel and tourism issues in both print, online and on radio.
 He is also an experienced speaker and moderator at travel and tourism events.